 - Do you vacuum regularly (daily, weekly, monthly)?

 - How old is your vacuum?
 Is it a higher-quality vacuum (versus an economy model)?

 - Does the vacuum have a HEPA filter, and do you clean or change the filter regularly?

 - Do you damp-dust regularly (daily, weekly, monthly)?

 - Do you dust before or after you vacuum?

 - How old is the carpet and padding?

 - How old are the pillows and mattress, and do you have allergen-blocking covers on them?

-- What is the condition of your apartment otherwise?
-Is there a lot of clutter?
+- What’s the condition of your apartment otherwise?
+Is there much clutter?
 Does it smell musty?

 - Do you use an electronic air cleaner that does not produce ozone by-products?